NEW

 No black boxes.

 Every number in Brandioz is computable from the raw HTML of your site.
 The weights on this page are the exact weights in production.
+No ML model adjusting scores behind the scenes.

 If a score is worth trusting, you should be able to understand exactly how it was computed — signal by signal, weight by weight.